alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-09-05-the-nation-before-the-mission.md

 To God I return for good luck, for He opens the doors of the good, and facilitates the means to reach it.

----

-*Adapted from the book entitled **"Hidayat al-hayara fi ajwibat al-Yahud wa-al-Nasara"** by Imam Ibn Qayyim al-Jawziyah (may Allah have mercy on him).*

 [^1]: God The Exalted says in His Book: **"Indeed, the religion in the sight of Allah is Islam."** (Quran, Aal 'Imran [3]: 19).